tina-hello/doh-cf-workers/README.md

 You can also deploy the project using the button below, useful if you want to quickly modify the parameter/code without manually deploying to Cloudflare.
 Keep in mind the Action logs are visible to public unless you make your repository private, so they can see your Cloudflare Worker address.

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/tina-hello/doh-cf-workers)

+Want more control of the filter?
+Use [serverless-dns](https://github.com/serverless-dns/serverless-dns) which powers [RethinkDNS](https://rethinkdns.com/)

+Want to host on Google Cloud Function or see how this is implemented in .NET?
+Use my [doh-gcf](https://github.com/tina-hello/doh-gcf)